 - Amsterdam Brewhouse: Situated on the waterfront, this brewhouse is spacious and perfect for family hangouts, with plenty of room for strollers too.

-- Bandit Brewery: This west end brewpub is great for group hangouts and for catching a game over pints and nibbles.
+- Bandit Brewery: This west end brewpub is great for catching up with friends while watching a game over pints and nibbles.
 The bright airy space makes it ideal for an afternoon visit.

-- Bar Hop Brew Co: With more than two dozen craft beers on tap, dozens of hard to find bottle offerings, and some great food to match, this large downtown craft beer bar is a true Toronto gem and the ideal place to celebrate after a Blue Jays’ win.
+- Bar Hop Brew Co: With more than two dozen craft beers on tap, dozens of hard-to-find bottle offerings and some great food to match, this large downtown craft beer bar is a true Toronto gem and the ideal place to celebrate after a Blue Jays’ game day.

 - Bellwoods Brewery: The award-winning beers produced here make it a mandatory stop for craft beer lovers.
 Its front patio overlooks Ossington Avenue, a Toronto neighbourhood known for great food and artisan shopping.

-- Burdock: Located on Bloor Street West, Burdock’s offerings include some great experimental beers, unique dishes with delicious vegetarian options, and live musical performances almost every night in its music hall.
-We like to bring the kids in the early evening to enjoy a quiet meal.
+- Burdock: Located on Bloor Street West, Burdock’s offerings include some great experimental beers, unique dishes with delicious vegetarian options and live musical performances almost every night in its music hall.
+We like to bring the kids in the early evening to enjoy a quieter meal.

-- C’est What: One of the first pubs in Toronto to focus on craft beer, this downtown craft beer bar is a great place to hang out with friends and discover new beer.
+- C’est What: One of the first pubs in Toronto to focus on craft beer, this downtown craft beer bar is a great place to discover new beers with a group of friends.

 - Indie Ale House: We highly recommend a trek out to the west end to sample some of this brewpub’s exceptional beers and upscale pub fare.
 They welcome kids with open arms but be sure to get there early, especially on weekends.

-- Left Field Brewery: Dog loving kids will love meeting the adorable Wrigley, who is there to greet every beer lover.
+- Left Field Brewery: Dog-loving kids will love meeting the adorable Wrigley, who is there to greet every beer lover.
 Situated in an open warehouse, this brewery is a great spot for kids to roam around while parents enjoy the great beer and good times.
-As you may have guessed from its name, Left Field is a great spot to watch the Blue Jays.

 - Mill Street Beer Hall: Brewing in the historic Distillery District, this beer hall is popular with families, as they not only have high chairs and change tables but also provide a kids’ menu that comes with crayons!

 Toronto has some great attractions and we are happy to tell you that a great beer is never too far away.
-If you’re looking to grab a pint and enjoy some delicious eats after visiting one of Toronto’s key attractions with kids, be sure to check out the video below!
+If you’re looking to grab a pint and enjoy delicious eats after visiting one of Toronto’s key attractions with kids, watch the video below.

 About the Authors